Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/prompt.md

 #### Usage

-prompt(promptMsg [,text])
+prompt(promptMsg, [text])

 #### Parameters

-**promptMsg** A string to display in the Prompt dialog box (limited to 256 characters in Mac OS X).
+**promptMsg** `string`; A string to display in the Prompt dialog box (limited to 256 characters in Mac OS X).

-**text** An optional string to display as a default value for the text field.
+**text** `string?`; An optional string to display as a default value for the text field.

 #### Returns

-The string the user typed if the user clicks OK; null if the user clicks Cancel.
+`string`; The string the user typed if the user clicks OK; null if the user clicks Cancel.

 #### Description

-Method; displays a prompt and optional text in a modal Alert dialog box, along with OK and Cancel buttons.
+Method; Displays a prompt and optional text in a modal Alert dialog box, along with OK and Cancel buttons.

 #### Example